TravisWheelerLab/DIPLOMAT/docs/source/installation.rst

 Using PIP
 ^^^^^^^^^

-Once you are using an alternative package for managing python environments, you can still install DIPLOMAT by simply using pip, using one of the two commands below:
+If you are using an alternative package for managing python environments, you can install DIPLOMAT by simply using pip, using one of the two commands below:

 .. code-block:: sh